 The Cabinet Member for Customer and Regulatory Services said Cheltenham and Gloucester have been waiting for years for improvements to M5 Junction 10, and this proposal will speed up the process.
-There will be an examination, similar to major planning applications and appeals, largely in writing, but importantly as fast as possible.
+It will take the form of an examination, similar to major planning applications and appeals, largely in writing, but importantly as fast as possible.
 The report notes the update of the process and delegates authority to the Director of Communities and Economic Development to take part on CBC's behalf, with the power to respond and make representations on behalf of the council in a more streamlined approach.